matos-hayrapetyan/gallery-images/readme.txt

 = I have paid for pro version and didn't get the link or file to update.
 What to do? =

 *  If you make a purchase and does not receive the gallery zip file or file was corrupt, contact us via this email info@huge-it.com.
-Send us “Order Number” of the gallery plugin, we will check and send you the zip file of the Image Gallery quickly.
+Send us “Order Number” of the gallery plugin, we will check and send you the zip file quickly.

 = Have purchased pro version but still get the announcement to buy the commercial version.
 What to do? =